abinjacob10/abinjacob10/README.md

 AWS foundational level understanding

 Experience: Worked as solutions consultant at Aruba, a Hewlett Packard Enterprise company.
-Switching and Routing is the core technical skill that I gained while working at Aruba.
+**Network troubleshoooting** of switched and routed network is the core technical skill that I gained while working at Aruba.
 I have good hands on practice with enterprise and data center grade switches/routers from Aruba/HPE.